educoreai-lotus/Assessment/templates/05-Security_Compliance.md

 3. Tag sensitive data and high-risk processes.
 4. Produce `security-requirements.json`.
 5. Validate with stakeholders.
+> **Environment Context (Demo Mode):**
+> - The current demo environment contains **no production PII**; mock data only is used.
+> - Security controls are active for structure and logging validation but not handling real user data.
+> - All integrations operate in **REST-only** mode for now; secure transport (TLS 1.3) is enforced.
+> - Data residency and full compliance enforcement will be applied in production deployment (Phase 07+).

 ### 2️⃣ Threat Modeling
 1. Identify potential threats and attack vectors.